npeirson/astro-lab-site/docs/index.md

 In addition to a visual overhaul, there are loads of new features just beneath the surface, which serve to improve user experience.
 While browsing the site, don't just look at it; click around, and you'll see these features emerge.

 ## The docs / user manual
-If you view it without serving the whole site (e.g. from desktop or github pages) the sidebar won't show.
-Here are the other pages:
+To view properly, serve the site to yourself and view the docs rendered.
+Otherwise, some things won't display, including the sidebar.
+For that reason, if you need to read this without serving the site, here are more links the other pages:
 - [Making New Pages](pages.html)
 - [Making New Press Releases](posts.html)
 - [Figures, Tables, Captions](figtabcap.html)